 Draftbit comes with a default theme under the Themes tab (in the left menu).
 This theme is composed of a color palette.
 This color palette is used throughout your project.

 By default, it is applied to different components available in Draftbit.
 If your app has a color palette, you can edit and add more color values to the available palette.
 Read more about the configuration options available under each section.

-In this tab, you are able to configure the color palette to be used throughout your project.
-Please note: Certain settings are automatically applied to certain components that are described in the table below.
+In this tab, you can configure the color palette to be used throughout your project.
+Please note that specific settings are automatically applied to certain components that are described in the table below.